Now available on Amazon in Kindle format!

 to read an article about “Achieve More Goals.”

-If you find this book helpful, please consider supporting our work with a donation (via PayPal) of any amount you choose:
+If you find this book helpful, please consider supporting the work of Life Leaders with a donation (via PayPal) of $1 or more:

 - Assess Your Attitude & Ability Planbook